 "In my Father's house there are many dwelling places.
 If it were not so would I have told that I go to prepare a place for you?"
 John 14.2

-Whether you wish to make plans for your own funeral, or if you have lost a loved one and would like there to be a ceremony at St. Andrew's, then do please contact Revd Tim.
+Whether you wish to make plans for your own funeral, or if you have lost a loved one and would like there to be a ceremony at St. Andrew's, then do please contact Margaret Peart.
 It is a good and thoughtful thing to make arrangements for one's own passing; this can help relieve a grieving family of much anxiety at the time of bereavement.
 The crucial thing is to decide what's needed, to make a note of it, and to tell your loved ones - making a Will can serve this purpose too.